chef/chef-workstation/www/content/workstation/upgrade_labs.md

 up on subsequent runs of 'kitchen converge'.
 ```

-## Converge Locally
+## Detect and Correct Cookbook Errors

 {{< note >}}
 Be cautious when running your cookbooks locally.
 It is possible to accidentally impact production infrastructure based on settings in your cookbooks and attributes.
-Read over your cookbooks and attributes, especially attributes being set in roles and environments.
+Read over your cookbooks and attributes, especially attributes set in roles and environments.
 If needed, override attributes to be appropriate for local testing in your `kitchen.yml`.
 {{< /note >}}

 ### Increment the Chef Infra Client Version

 In the `kitchen.yml` file, change the `product_version` line to `16`:

 ```yaml
 provisioner:
   name: chef_zero